sonic-net/SONiC/doc/mgmt/Certificate_Management.md

     - revocation-check
     - peer-name-check
     - key-usage-check

+This model will be for the CA server mode:

+  - ca-mode
+    - ca-mode (true|false)
+    - csr-list
+      - csr-hostname
+      - csr-source

 To align with the gNOI [cert.proto](https://github.com/openconfig/gnoi/blob/master/cert/cert.proto), the following RPCs will be defined, but initially only available in gNOI due to limitations with REST RPCs: